ShashwatDubey11/Google-Gemma3n-ImpactChallenge-Project/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the GPLv3 License.

 ## 🤝 Contributing